Selling is Changing

 Engaging in co-creation can also produce unexpected innovations.
 Gathering key stakeholders to engage in ideation workshops can add huge amounts of value.
 It can be very helpful for salespeople to build such facilitation skills, or at least know when to bring a facilitation expert in.

 The biggest blocker to co-creating can often be the mindset of the salesperson.
 If secretly the intention of the salesperson is to get in, make the sale, and get out again, this leaves little space for co-creation.
-Sometimes the most outwardly confident salespeople, is secretly much less confident underneath, when it comes to engaging in joint brainstorming sessions.
+Sometimes the most outwardly confident salespeople are secretly much less confident underneath, when it comes to engaging in joint brainstorming sessions.
 If this is the case, it’s highly desirable the sales people work on their underlying confidence, as most buyers can tell the difference between outer confidence and true inner confidence.
 The latter is much more enrolling for buyers.

-The goal of co-creation, is for the buyer to perceive the seller as a thought leader providing new ideas and acting as a catalyst with the buyer and their stakeholders to create new innovative solutions.
+The goal of co-creation is for the buyer to perceive the seller as a thought leader providing new ideas and acting as a catalyst with the buyer and their stakeholders to create new innovative solutions.

 Interested in using Lumina Sales?